zkxs/cuniq/PERFORMANCE.md

 Various tweaks to cuniq were implemented and benchmarked.
 Tweaks that improved performance were retained:

 - [`HashMap::raw_entry_mut`](https://doc.rust-lang.org/std/collections/hash_map/struct.HashMap.html#method.raw_entry_mut)
-  is used for deferring cloning keys until a new key is know to be required.
+  is used for deferring cloning keys until a new key is known to be required.
 This shows significant performance improvements over unconditionally cloning every key, but unfortunately requires nightly Rust to compile (pending [#56167](https://github.com/rust-lang/rust/issues/56167)).
 - [memmap](https://crates.io/crates/memmap2) is used to reduce IO cost of reading large files.
 This slightly hurts